 Once a permit has been issued, there may be no changes to the facilities, isotopes and quantities specified on the permit without the approval of the Radiation Safety Committee.
-Changes to the permit are to be initiated by the permit holder using the form in APPENDIX 1.
+Changes to the permit are to be initiated by the permit holder using the form in Appendix 1.

 Permitted locations will be subject to random inspections by the Radiation Safety Officer or designate.
-Infractions will be dealt with according to the Radiation Safety Committee procedure on enforcement (see Section 7.1).
+Infractions will be dealt with according to the Radiation Safety Committee procedure on enforcement (see section 7.1).

 A copy of the permit must be posted by the permit holder in each room listed on the permit.

-The permit will contain the following information in the format shown in Figure 3.
+The permit will contain the following information in the format shown in Figure 4.1:

-Figure 3: RADIATION SAFETY PERMIT

-UNIVERSITY OF ONTARIO INSTITUTE OF TECHNOLOGY RADIATION SAFETY PERMIT

-- Permit number

-- Revision number of the permit

-- Name and position of the responsible permit holder

-- School or Faculty

-- Building and room numbers covered by the permit

-- Period for which the permit is valid

-- Listing of the sealed sources and their activities and/or a listing of unsealed sources and the maximum quantities permitted in the laboratory and/or the maximum quantity per purchase and the permitted frequency of purchase. - Listing of each radiation device and their activity

-Brief description of the manner in which the sources will be used

-- Permit conditions specific to the permit - Personal dosimetry requirements (if any)

-The names of individuals authorized to work with the radioactive materials

-- Signature of Radiation Safety Officer

-- Signature of Chair of Radiation Safety Committee

-- Signature of Permit Holder

-- Date of issuance of permit
+FIGURE 4.1 ONTARIO TECH UNIVERSITY RADIOISOTOPE PERMIT SECTION 1 Permit number Revision number of the permit Name and position of the responsible permit holder School or Faculty Building and room numbers covered by the permit Period for which the permit is valid SECTION 2 Listing of the sealed sources and their activities and/or a listing of unsealed sources and the maximum quantities permitted in the laboratory and/or the maximum quantity per purchase and the permitted frequency of purchase.
+Listing of each radiation device and their activity SECTION 3 Brief description of the manner in which the sources will be used SECTION 4 Permit conditions specific to the permit Personal dosimetry requirements (if any) SECTION 5 The names of individuals authorized to work with the radioactive materials SECTION 6 Signature of Radiation Safety Officer Signature of Chair of Radiation Safety Committee Signature of Permit Holder Date of issuance of permit

-Figure 4: PERMIT APPLICATION PROCESS

-Permit Applicant

-- Applies for Permit through an application submission - Ensures all Radiation Safety Program responsibilities are met - •Ensures that all permit conditions are followed - Responds to feedback/comments from the Radiation Safety Committee

-Radiation Safety

-- Performs safety review and provides questions/feedback/comments to Permit Applicant - •Performs lab commissioning, if required - •Verifies and assists Permit Applicant with compliance - •Submits permit application to Radiation Safety Committee once safety review is completed

-Radiation Safety

-- Radiation Safety Committee reviews permit application and provides questions/feedback/comments to Radiation Safety Officer for follow-up - •Will approve, conditionally approve, or deny the application

-Permit is approved

-• Permit is issued with conditions to be followed by Permit Holder

-4.4.2 Special Projects
+4.1.1 Special Projects

 In some instances, special projects may be proposed which fall outside the scope of the Consolidated License.
 All special projects should be submitted to the Radiation Safety Committee for a full review.
-No internal permit will be approved before the written approval by the CNSC.
+No internal permit will be approved before the written approval by the CNSC..